x3mxray/semantic.related.items/README.md

 ## Settings and configuration
 - App_Config\Include\Foundation\Foundation.RelatedContentTagging.Indexing.config:
-  - Change index configuration for templates that you want to use in reladet items:
+  - Change index configuration for templates that you want to use in related items:
   ```
   <include hint="list:AddIncludedTemplate">
                             <Article>{DFA6299F-86E5-45E3-A2FD-91DB981B74AA}</Article>